evitaisyr/final-project/README.md

              Adjust the team's Margin of Victory (MOV) to see how it would change their predicted wins.
    * Visualization: Scatter plot highlighting the selected team’s position and a text-based summary.

 ## Conclusions
 Graph 1: Correlation Heatmaps (NBA & WNBA)
    * MOV (Margin of Victory) and SRS (Simple Rating System) are the strongest predictors of WL% in both the        NBA and WNBA, with correlations above 0.96.
-   * DRtg (Defensive Rating) has a weaker correlation with wins (-0.67 in the NBA, -0.78 in the WNBA) which        suggests defense plays a more important role for wins in the WNBA
-   * Pace has little to no correlation with winning, meaning a faster or slower style of play does not             necessarily translate to more wins.
+   * DRtg (Defensive Rating) has a weaker correlation with wins (-0.67 in the NBA, -0.78 in the WNBA).
+The         more negative number for the WNBA suggests defense plays a more important role for wins in this league.     * Pace has little to no correlation with winning.
+Faster or slower style of play does not                       necessarily translate to more wins.
 Key takeaway: While defense (DRtg) is somewhat important, offensive and overall efficiency (MOV, SRS,         ORtg) are more strongly associated with winning in both leagues.

+Graph 2: Scatter Plot – DRtg vs. Wins
+   * There is a negative trend, meaning teams with lower DRtg (better defense) tend to win more games.
+   * The relationship appears stronger in the WNBA than the NBA, suggesting defense might be slightly more         impactful in the WNBA.
+Key takeaway: Better defense correlates with more wins, but it is not the sole determinant of success.
+Other factors, like offensive rating and overall team strength, also matter.

+Graph 3: Bar Chart – Best & Worst Defensive Teams
+   * Some of the best defensive teams (low DRtg) have high win percentages, but this is not always consistent.
+   * In both leagues, some teams with strong defenses still have low WL%, implying that defense alone is not       enough to guarantee success.
+Key takeaway: The best teams tend to have strong defenses, but elite defense does not always lead to elite winning percentages.

+Graphs 4 & 5: Regression Models – Predicting Wins
+   * The regression models confirm that MOV is the best single predictor of wins in both the NBA and WNBA,         which aligns with the correlation heatmap findings.
+   * DRtg is not included in the model due to multicollinearity concerns.
+Since MOV, SRS, ORtg, and DRtg are       highly correlated, including multiple similar variables would inflate variance inflation factors (VIF),       leading to unstable estimates.
+   * The scatter plots with regression lines visually confirm that teams with a higher MOV (winning margin)        tend to win more games.
+   * The high R-squared values (~0.92 for NBA, ~0.91 for WNBA) indicate that MOV explains the vast majority        of variance in team wins.
+Key takeaway: MOV is the most reliable predictor of wins, as it captures both offensive and defensive strength.
+Multicollinearity prevents using multiple correlated metrics (like ORtg & DRtg) together, so MOV serves as a composite indicator of overall team dominance.
+Teams that consistently win by larger margins are more likely to sustain success, making MOV the best single metric for predicting wins.

+Graph 6 & 7: Residuals Analysis (NBA & WNBA)
+   * Some teams overperformed or underperformed based on the regression model.
+   * This suggests that external factors (coaching, injuries, player performance, luck) impact wins beyond         just statistical metrics.
+Key takeaway: The model is strong, but not perfect—teams can exceed or fall short of expectations due to non-statistical factors.

+Graph 8: Interactive Model Output
+   * This allows users to adjust a team's MOV and see how it affects their predicted wins.
+   * It demonstrates that increasing MOV leads to more wins, reinforcing that MOV is the best predictor of          success.
+Key takeaway: A higher MOV translates directly into more wins, emphasizing that winning by larger margins is a sign of strong performance.